boltops-tools/terraspace-docs/_docs/ci/gitlab/new-ci.md

 With GitLab, we can use the same file to create different pipelines.

-1. **Branch pipeline**: Runs when you push a new commit to a branch.
+1. **Push Workflow**: Runs when you push a new commit to a branch.
 This is the default pipeline type.
+GitLab calls it a "Branch pipeline".
-2. **Merge request pipeline**: Runs when you creates a new merge request from a source branch with one or more commits.
+2. **Merge Request**: Runs when you creates a new merge request from a source branch with one or more commits.
 This is like a GitHub Pull Request.
-3. **Web pipeline**: Runs manually via the web console.
+3. **Manual Web pipeline**: Runs manually via the web console.

 All pipelines are defined with in the same `.gitlab-ci.yml` file.
 Keep this in mind as we review the pipelines.
 Next, we'll review `.gitlab-ci.yml`.